When researching MBA programs and structuring your resume, you may have some questions about MBA work experience.

 Desirable Skills

 Your MBA work experience should demonstrate an array of desirable skills, particularly leadership, teamwork, and communication.
-In the MBA application, it isn’t about the type of work you have done but rather about what skills or lessons you gained from your experience.
+The MBA application it isn’t about the type of work you have done but rather about what skills or lessons you gained from your experience.

 Even if you don’t have an extensive background in a business-related field, that’s okay.
 Just make sure that your experiences demonstrate that you are ready for the fast-paced, rigorous curriculum that these top business schools have to offer.